The Bar Examination

 Multistate Bar Examination (MBE)

 The Multistate Bar Examination is a six-hour, 200-question multiple choice examination that tests on the following six topics: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 There are 33 questions each in contracts and torts law and 31 questions on each of the remaining topics, with the topics dispersed randomly throughout the questions for the day.
-The test is developed by the National Conference of Bar Examiners, which provides information about, and practice questions from, the MBE Information Booklet; the Booklet is available on the MBE webpage by selecting "MBE Information Booklet."
+The test is developed by the National Conference of Bar Examiners.
+The test is developed by the National Conference of Bar Examiners.
+More information and practice questions can be found on http://www.ncbex.org/exams/mbe/preparing/

 Essay Questions — State-Created and the MEE